jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2010/2010-Master.md

 Met Gergely & James on he way down as they were leaving the cave.
 Last bolt before camp is horrible = needs rebolting / rerigging.
 15cm lower would be awesome.
-Built a tent at teh camp.
+Built a tent at the camp.
 Required some stone movement.
 Mike got water, me & Jarv built tent, kate = smoking.
 NEED WEED!
 Should have thought about it before.